Beauty therapists provide treatments such as facials, massage, laser hair removal, waxing and pedicures.

 Qualified and experienced beauty therapists in demand

-Demand for qualified and experienced beauty therapists is good because growing numbers of women and men are using beauty therapy services.
+Demand for qualified and experienced beauty therapists is good because growing numbers of people use beauty therapy services.

 The New Zealand Association of Registered Beauty Therapists has 680 registered members, and there are also unregistered therapists.